michaelnguyen26/Projects/Software Architecture/REST API in Android/README.md

-## Lab: Complete the Provided Classes to Display Top-rated Movies
+## Functionality Added: Displaying the Top-rated Movies

-This lab asks you to display top-rated movies in `MovieListActivity`.
+Display the top-rated movies in `MovieListActivity`.
 The data can be retrieved from here:

 https://api.themoviedb.org/3/movie/top_rated?api_key=YOUR_API_KEY

-You have to display the 20 movies in the results returned by the above REST API.
+The results returned by the above REST API will be 20 items.

-All required class and layout files are provided in the project.
-Specifically, you have to modify the following four files:
+Files modified:

-* `MovieApiService.java`: add one more method for the above API
+* `MovieApiService.java`
-* `TopRatedResponse.java`: implement it as the `Movie` class
+* `TopRatedResponse.java`
-* `MovieListAdapter.java`: implement it as the `ProgramListAdadpter` class
+* `MovieListAdapter.java`
-* `MovieListActivity.java`: implement it as the `ProgramListActivity` class
+* `MovieListActivity.java`

-Besides, you need to check `movie_row.xml` to know where to place the data when you modify `MovieListAdapter`.
-Note that, `movie_row.xml` contains a `ImageView` field for displaying the poster of a movie.
 The poster image can be retrieved with the following URL (refer to [here](https://developers.themoviedb.org/3/getting-started/images)):

 https://image.tmdb.org/t/p/w500/POSTER_PATH

-You also need to use [Picasso](https://square.github.io/picasso/) to download the poster image from the above URL and put it into the `ImageView` in your `MovieListAdapter`.
+[Picasso](https://square.github.io/picasso/) is used to download the poster image from the above URL and placed into the `ImageView` in the `MovieListAdapter`.